MozillaSecurity/ffpuppet/README.md

                         safe mode blocks with a dialog that must be dismissed manually.
   -t TIMEOUT, --timeout TIMEOUT
-                        Launch timeout.
-This is the amount of time to wait for the browser to become responsive after launching.
-  -u URL, --url URL     Server URL or local file to load.
+                        Number of seconds to wait for the browser to become responsive after launching. (default: 300) -u URL, --url URL     Server URL or local file to load.
   --valgrind            Use valgrind
   --windbg              Collect crash log with WinDBG (Windows only) --xvfb                Use xvfb (Linux only)
 ```